paulkmiller/FEWD/00_basics/slides/slides.md

 ## Don't expect to learn...

-*   We're not doing any back-end stuff, though we are more than happy to answer specific questions.
+*   We're not doing any back-end stuff, though I are more than happy to answer specific questions.
 *   That means no WordPress, Drupal, Ruby on Rails, Node, etc.

 --